jfcumsille/vestiare-frontend/src/components/forms/README.md

 <template>
   <GenericInput
     ref="emailInput"
-    :validate="validations"
+    :validations="validations"
   />
 </template>
 ```

-Notice how we declared the `ref` type as `GenericInputPublicAPI | null`.
+Notice how we declared the `ref` type as `Nullable<GenericInputPublicAPI>`.
 A type `GenericInputPublicAPI` exists that encapsulates everything that a `ref` for a `GenericInput` should contain so that you don't have to extrapolate its type from meta-stuff.

 When calling `emailInput.value?.valid`, you will receive a boolean representing whether the validations set for the input passed or not.
 Please note that the validations are **watched**, which means that they will run when **something changes** (either the validations themselves or the input value), and not when calling `validate`.
 This means that you can safely reuse the `.valid` attribute multiple times in the same method without re-running the validations all over again.